 But lately, I have thought about it.
 And it took me only a few minutes to come up with the answer.

 Growing up, I remember visiting our great-grandmother and spending weekends at her home.
 I have several fond memories of my time with her during childhood.
 For example, she had a not-so-subtle silver metallic Christmas tree that rotated on a base.
 Although it was the opposite of natural, and all that was simple, it was a time of fun and frivolity I’ll never forget.

 And she had her way of making a corned beef hash dish with a side of egg noodles.
 Crispy corned beef with diced potatoes.
 And the noodles with a creamy chicken soup sauce and lots of ground pepper.
-I still make this meal today, and it’s one that brings back so many great memories.
+I still make this meal today, bringing back many great memories.

-But MOST OF ALL, one of my favorite aspects of visiting Grandma, was the anticipation of getting to see and touch the latest National Geographic magazine.
+But MOST OF ALL, one of my favorite aspects of visiting Grandma was the anticipation of seeing and touching the latest National Geographic magazine.

 And I say “see” because I remember looking at the National Geographic magazines before I could even read.
 For me, it wasn’t about learning the textual content in National Geographic.
 It was about slowly, ever-so-slowly, adoring every National Geographic PHOTOGRAPH.
 I turned each page with respect and care.
-I can still smell the ink, feel the glossy paper, and make that connection to sitting with my Grandma while she read the captions.
+I can still smell the ink, feel the glossy paper, and connect to sitting with my Grandma while she reads the captions.

 Fast forward a couple of years.
 Grandma introduced me to her Brownie Hawkeye camera.
 The Brownie Hawkeye was a small camera produced by Eastman Kodak, beginning in the late 1940s.

 And now, as I write, I am becoming emotional.
 But here it is — my Grandmother’s Brownie Hawkeye, circa 1950.
 Additionally, she gave me this camera, my first.
 It’s a little rough-looking but still works.